 How does this look in actual practice?

-The server has the snapraid parity so in turn gives a backup (copy 3, device 3, location 1) but as I said, I don’t consider snapraid a complete backup solution because it’s set to sync nightly so…
+The server has the snapraid parity so in turn gives a backup (copy 3, device 3, location 1) but as I said, I don’t consider snapraid a real backup solution because it’s set to sync nightly so…

 Borg makes full backups of all of this to two additional large external drives giving me another +2 copies and +2 devices of redundancy.
 Then borg makes backups to an online storage solution giving another +1 copy, +1 device, +1 locations.

 So my device backups have 6 copies, on 6 devices, at 2 locations.
 And my server data is backed up with 5 copies, on 5 devices, at 2 locations.
 It’s for sure overkill, but I had the extra external drives so I figured I might as well use them this way.

 Some things I learned through setting up these software solutions:

 - Make sure to exclude the data drive mounts for timeshift in the timeshift.json file.
 My data drives are mounted in /srv and timeshift was including them in the snapshot which exceeded the size of the drive and caused it to error.